House of Falkland: History

 The origins of the House of Falkland estate can be linked to nearby Falkland Palace, which lies immediately to the east.
 The palace was a hunting lodge of the Scottish kings, and the House of Falkland estate was gifted to the keeper of the palace.
 First evidence of a house at the estate can be dated to the 16th century, a simple tower house named Nuthill House, or the Place of Nuthill.
 This was the home of Fairny family, rangers of the Lomond Hills, and by 1604 a residence of the courtier and keeper of Falkland Palace, David Murray of Gospertie.
 Murray added a wing to the house and built a new church in the village, employing John Duncan, a mason from Strathmiglo, and the master mason John Mylne.

 In 1821, John Bruce acquired the estate including Nuthill house.
 He performed various improvements to the house and built stables.
 Margaret Bruce inherited the estate when her uncle died in 1826.
 She married Onesiphours Tyndall Bruce in 1828, and they made the decision to demolish Nuthill House and built a new home, the current House of Falkland.
 She engaged William Burn as architect and the house was constructed between 1839 and 1844.
 At the same time, a formal garden was laid out.

 The house is designed in a neo Jacobean style.
 It consists of a main block with two service wings at the rear – the east range for the male staff and the west range for the female staff.
 Although the service wings are much larger than the main block, the main house was decorated and positioned in such manner that it was immediately clear to the viewer that this part was superior and the other part inferior.

-In 1887, John Patrick Crichton-Stuart, third marques of Bute, purchased the House of Falkland estate.
+In 1887, John Crichton-Stuart, 3rd Marquess of Bute, purchased the House of Falkland estate.
 At the same time, he also acquired Falkland palace.
-Between 1890 and 1900, the third marquess employed the architects Robert Weir Schultz and William Frame to remodel the inside, and change the landscape around the house.
-Upon his death, his second son Lord Ninian Edward Crichton-Stuart inherited the estate.
+Between 1890 and 1900, Bute employed the architects Robert Weir Schultz and William Frame to remodel the inside, and change the landscape around the house.
+Upon his death, his second son Lord Ninian Crichton-Stuart inherited the estate.